hafsatun2020/order-summary-component/README-template.md

 ## Acknowledgments

-I really enjoyed doing this tutorial with Madison Kayne on FreecodeCamp youtube channel.
+I really enjoyed doing this tutorial with Madison Kanna on FreecodeCamp youtube channel.